DefinitelyTyped/DefinitelyTyped/types/gapi.client.people-v1/readme.md

 specifying a contact group resource name.
 */
 await gapi.client.contactGroups.delete({ resourceName: "resourceName",  });

 /*
+List all contact groups owned by the authenticated user.
+Members of the contact groups are not populated.
+*/
+await gapi.client.contactGroups.list({  });

+/*
+Create a new contact group owned by the authenticated user.
+*/
+await gapi.client.contactGroups.create({  });

+/*
+Delete a contact person.
+Any non-contact data will not be deleted.
+*/
+await gapi.client.people.deleteContact({ resourceName: "resourceName",  });

+/*
 Provides information about a list of specific people by specifying a list